 It seems that before ending up in Lionsgate Studios, the producers of the movie tried several other studios who all had the same ultimatum: "We'll take it, if you drop Hit-Girl or make her 19."
 Thankfully, they didn't.

-The entire reason Red Mist survives the end of Kick-Ass 2 is because when Mark Millar told Jeff Wadlow (Director & writer of the second movie) of the character's death, he argued that they couldn't kill the character off as he's one of the series' staple characters & they couldn't really do Kick-Ass 3 without the character.
+The entire reason Red Mist survives the end of Kick-Ass 2 is because when Mark Millar told Jeff Wadlow (director and writer of the second movie) of the character's death, he argued that they couldn't kill the character off as he's one of the series' staple characters & they couldn't really do Kick-Ass 3 without the character.